 Gregory M. Fox is a founding senior partner of the firm.
-Mr.Fox has over thirty years experience trying cases before juries in state and federal courts.
+Mr.Fox has over forty years experience trying cases before juries in state and federal courts.
 His expertise includes constitutional and civil rights issues as well as public entity torts, contracts, business and environmental law.
 His appellate practice includes handling appeals in both the Ninth Circuit U.S. Court of Appeals and the California State Courts of Appeal.
 He has been lead trial attorney in more than fifty civil jury cases tried to verdict, and numerous federal and state civil trial judges have recognized his expertise and oral advocacy.

 Mr. Fox also provides formal training to public and private clients about new developments in the law, risk management techniques and practical advice on conflict resolution before litigation.
 Recent training has included e-mail liability issues, police handling of the mentally ill, dangerous conditions of public property and crowd control and crowd management by law enforcement agencies.